Determining system Hamiltonian from eigenstate measurements without correlation functions: Algorithm

 Since all the constraints are written in~\cref{eq:fc}, minimizing $f(\vec{c})$ is an unconstrained minimization problem.
 There are plenty of standard algorithms for this task.
 In our setting, computing the second-order derivative information of $f(\vec{c})$ is quite complicated and expensive.
 Therefore, instead of using Newton method which requires the Hessian matrix of the second derivatives of the objective function, we choose the quasi-Newton method with BFGS-formula to approximate the Hessians~\cite{bfgs_b,bfgs_f,bfgs_g,bfgs_s}.
 The MATLAB function~\textsc{fminunc}, which uses the quasi-Newton algorithm, is capable of realizing this algorithm starting from an initial random guess of $c_i$s.
 When the quasi-Newton algorithm fails (converges into a local minimum), we start with a different set of random initial value $c_i$s and optimize again until we obtain a good enough solution.

 The BFGS algorithm is a typical optimization algorithm which requires gradients of the objective function on $c_i$s.
 The form of the objective function $f(\vec{c})$ is so complicated such that computing the gradient is a difficult task.
 To solve this issue, we borrow the methods of computational graph and auto differentiation from machine learning.
 The computational graph is shown in~\cref{fig:comgra}, in which we show the intermediate functions and variables.
 Mathematically, the final gradients could be calculated via chain rules.
-However, since some of the intermediate variables are matrices and complex-valued, the automatic differentiation toolboxes, which deal with real functions with numbers as their variables, can not be applied directly.
-To obtain the gradients, we have to be very careful when handling the derivation of the intermediate functions, especially those with matrices as their variables.
+However, since some of the intermediate variables are matrices and complex-valued, the automatic differentiation toolboxes, which deal with real variables, can not be applied directly.
+To obtain the gradients, we have to careful handle the derivation of the intermediate functions, especially those with matrices as their variables.
+More details about the our gradient method can be found in Appendix~\ref{sec:grad}.